 - If you want more dill sauce you can double the quantities.

 - If you want to use fresh garlic you will rub the fillets with 1-2 minced garlic cloves before cooking and you will omit the dried garlic from the dill sauce.

 - About the skin: you can peel the skin off very easily before serving while the fillets are still warm.

-- Serve these salmon fillets with a simple potato salad with boiled potatoes, 1-2 chopped cucumbers, 1 cup chopped cherry tomatoes, 1 chopped green onion, 2 Tbsp capers, 1/2 cup chopped parsley, 2-3 Tbsp lemon juice and 1/4 cup olive oil, plus salt and pepper to taste.
+- Serve these salmon fillets with a simple potato salad with boiled potatoes, 1-2 chopped cucumbers, 1 cup chopped cherry tomatoes, 1 chopped green onion, 2 tablespoon capers, ½ cup chopped parsley, 2-3 tablespoon lemon juice and ¼ cup olive oil, plus salt and pepper to taste.